|

 Thermal case that contains thermal analysis

+procedures to be the current case.
 Thermal Analysis creates a Heat Transfer step

 by default for a new Thermal case.